Dimpact WIM 2.1

 Currently 18 municipalities in the Netherlands are getting advantages of the platform, such as Coevorden, Oost Gelre, Oldambt, Emmen, Borne, Raalte and more will join soon!

-In this project Lemberg team gained exceptional experience in Drupal distribution development and content migration.
+In this project, the LS team gained exceptional experience in Drupal distribution development and content migration.